M-ASA is a great place for your first glider flight. You’ll fly with an FAA-licensed commercial glider pilot in one of our two place gliders.

 How many passengers can go up?
 Only one on a flight.
 There are no three-place sailplanes at M-ASA.
 Among our limited number of two-place planes, there is room only for a pilot and one passenger.

 Are there weight limits?
 Yes.
 All sailplanes have weight limits for safety.
-The limit varies for different sailplanes, but it is likely that people weighing more than about 225 pounds will not be able to fly.
+The limit varies for different sailplanes, but it is likely that people weighing more than about 240 pounds (including clothing, jackets, camera equipment, water bottles etc.) will not be able to fly.
 There is a minimum weight necessary to maintain the trim of the glider, so for lighter passengers (those under approximately 70 kg/154 lb), ballast weights will be installed in the front seat position.

 How long will the flight last?
-If there are no thermals (rising air currents), a typical flight will only last fifteen minutes or so.
-If there are thermals (most likely to found from 1-5 pm on sunny days), and the pilot is successful in using them, the flight might last up to about an hour.
-Most club sailplanes are limited to one hour of flying, if and when another club member is waiting to use the sailplane.
+If there are no thermals (rising air currents), a typical flight will last 20 minutes or so.
+If there are thermals (most likely to found from 1-5 pm on sunny days), and the pilot is successful in using them, the flight might last up to 30 minutes.
 Do note that flying in thermals involves periods of continuous turning, and people respond differently to this.
 At all times you will be able to ask the pilot to return to the field.

 Can I bring my children and/or my dog?
 The great majority of the airfield, including most of the grass, is an active runway, and access to these areas is only possible to those involved in flight activities.
 Children are welcome if they are kept under continuous supervision and able to understand the importance of not running out on the runway or climbing on the gliders.
 Our runways are big, inviting, grass fields which may be hard for a child to resist.
 But the gliders come in silently and a serious accident is possible if an unsuspecting child or adult ventures out on the runway while one is landing.
 Dogs are more problematical, so please leave your dog at home if you are coming to the airfield.

 What should I bring with me?
 It can be sunny and hot and you will be outdoors for quite a while.
 We suggest bringing a sun hat, sun block, and water bottle.
 If you plan to stay all day, you may want to bring a folding chair, food, and maybe a book.
+Be prepared to walk through grass as you wait for your ride and as you walk into or out of the glider.
+If it has rained recently the ground will be wet and potentially muddy, so wear shoes appropriate to the conditions.
 You can probably get some good shots if you bring a camera, especially with a telephoto lens.
 However, you must never go out on the runway to take a picture.
 Multiple gliders can arrive simultaneously and silently.
 Even if you think you are not in the way, people on the runway are a dangerous distraction to a pilot landing an aircraft.